joeybose/joeybose.github.io/about.md

 ---
 ![My helpful screenshot]({{ "./assets/fb_profile_pic.jpg" | absolute_url }})

-I'm a Master's student at the University of Toronto where I'm researching crafting Adversarial Attacks on Computer Vision models using GAN's.
-I'm also a research intern at Borealis AI where I'm working on applying adversarial learning principles to learn better embeddings i.e. Word Embeddings for Machine Learning models.
+I'm a PhD student at the RLLab at McGill/MILA where I work on Adversarial Machine Learning on Graphs.
+Previously, I was a Master's student at the University of Toronto where I researched crafting Adversarial Attacks on Computer Vision models using GAN's.
+I also interned at Borealis AI where I was working on applying adversarial learning principles to learn better embeddings i.e. Word Embeddings for Machine Learning models.